-As for the energy savings, RainMachine does a beautiful job.
+As for the savings, RainMachine does a beautiful job.
 We’ve estimated that in the first month of installing the sprinkler controller, we saved around 60% on water.

-RainMachine is not good at setting schedules, and sometimes, it has trouble changing them.
+RainMachine is not good at setting schedules, and, sometimes, it has trouble changing them.
 RainMachine requires you to create schedules since it can’t do it on its own.
 You need to tell the sprinkler controller which days to water and set the length of the processes.

-Luckily, there’s a feature called ‘weather adaptive watering’, and if activated, RainMachine will start acting upon weather forecasts.
+Luckily, there’s a feature called ‘weather adaptive watering’ and, if activated, RainMachine will start acting upon weather forecasts.
 For example, if there’s a heavy rain tomorrow, it’ll override your original scheduling cycle and act as it sees fit.

 5. Mobile Application

 What we need to write about now is the mobile applications of Rachio and RainMachine.
 If these two had bad mobile apps, the user experience would be low, and people would look for alternative sprinkler controllers.